-His research is focused on understanding drugs and the health and wellbeing of people who use them.
-Dr. Rigg's research aims to improve service provision to people with addictive disorders across healthcare, criminal justice, and community settings.
-His most recent projects focus on improving recovery outcomes for methadone patients and their families, reducing racial/ethnic and urban-rural disparities in drug-related harm, and understanding the nutritional needs of addiction patients.
+His research is focused on the health and wellbeing of people who use drugs.
+As a health services researcher, Dr. Rigg's research aims to improve service provision to people with addictive disorders across healthcare, criminal justice, and community settings.
+His most recent projects focus on improving recovery outcomes for methadone patients and their families, reducing racial/ethnic and urban-rural disparities in drug-related harm, and understanding the unmet nutritional needs of addiction patients.

 Dr. Rigg specializes in community-based participatory research approaches, qualitative and mixed-methods designs, and has been involved in numerous studies using focus groups, in-depth interviewing, and photovoice.
 His work also involves secondary analysis of large datasets to identify substance use trends and risk factors.
 He is currently Addiction Editor for Annals of Medicine and serves on the editorial boards for Psychology of Addictive Behaviors, Drug & Alcohol Dependence, Harm Reduction Journal, and Qualitative Social Work.